mpenet/pact/README.md

 * **metadata**: we have a few helpers that allow you to specify/override `description`, `format`, `pattern` on top of existing specs, that will later show up in the json-schema for these.
-They also understand spec aliases and pick up the first waling back the spec alias chain.
+They also understand spec aliases and pick up the first walking back the spec alias chain.

 By default pact is **strict**, it will throw at generation time if it cannot infer the json-schema for a spec, but it will allow you to specify the missing